visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Overview
 --------
-VisIt_ has a large and continually growing test suite.
+VisIt_ has a large and growing test suite.
-VisIt_'s test suite involves a combination of python scripts in ``src/test``, raw data in archives in the top-level ``data`` directory and data generation sources in ``src/tools/data/datagen``.
+VisIt_'s test suite involves a combination of python scripts in ``src/test``, raw input data files in archives in the top-level ``data`` directory and data generation tools in ``src/tools/data/datagen``.
-Regression tests are run on a nightly basis and results are posted to VisIt_'s `test dashboard <https://visit-dav.github.io/dashboard/>`_.
+Regression tests are run nightly and results are posted to VisIt_'s `test dashboard <https://visit-dav.github.io/dashboard/>`_.
-Testing exercises VisIt_'s viewer, mdserver, engine and cli but not the GUI.
+Testing exercises VisIt_'s viewer, mdserver, engine and cli.
+The GUI, however, is not exercised during regression testing and is instead tested manually.

 Running regression tests
 ------------------------